digitalakhil7/spring-repo/Microservices/SpringSecurity.md

 By default SpringSecurity provides security to all the HttpMethods

 ## Secure Specific URLs
+default Security Configurations are present in `SpringBootWebSecurityConfiguration` class in `defaultSecurityFilterChain` method<br>
 /about and /contact should be available to everyone, but /hidden and /private should be avaiable to only logged in users
 ### RestController
 ```java